-Course start date: Monday 15th February
+Course materials available from: Monday 15th February COURSE FULLY BOOKED

 Course end date: Thursday 8th April

 Zoom sessions taking place on Thursdays at 2pm on 25 February, 4, 11, 18, 25 March, 1 and 8 April

 This course is for anyone thinking about building their own home and anyone interested in learning